TheresaLui/SelfHelpContent_v2/articles/microsoft.media/mediaservices-client-sdks-rest.md

 1. Get information needed to [access the v3 APIs](https://docs.microsoft.com/azure/media-services/latest/access-api-cli-how-to)
 2. Download and install the [Postman REST client application](https://www.getpostman.com/)

-   - We are using Postman but any REST client tool would be suitable.
-Other alternatives are: Visual Studio Code with the REST plugin or Telerik Fiddler.
+   - We are using Postman, but any REST client tool would be suitable.
+Other alternatives are Visual Studio Code with the REST plugin or Telerik Fiddler.

 3. Review the article on how to [configure Postman](https://docs.microsoft.com/azure/media-services/latest/media-rest-apis-with-postman)
 4. Update access variables in Postman with values you got from the Access the Media Services API in step #1.
 5. Use "Step 1" in the Postman collection to get the AAD authentication token first before attempting to use any other APIs.
-This will create a JWT token for use in authentication of each API call. <br>
+This will create a JWT token for use in authentication of each API call.

-   NOTE: The JWT token returned is only valid for 1 hour, so you will need to refresh the token upon expiration.
+   **NOTE**: The JWT token returned is valid for 1 hour.
+Refresh the token upon expiration.

-6. Use the API examples in the Postman collection to learn how the Media Services v3 API works.
+6. Use the API examples in the Postman collection to learn how the Media Services v3 API works

 ## **Recommended Documents**